jewels86/Tourmaline/README.md

 - Add `--no-`something flags to scan
 - Add data scraper flags like get surounding characters/current tag
 - Fix CMS detection command to not use a preparation spinner
+- Switch license to MIT
+- Fix weird duplicates in spider